Main Characters | Dreamland Royalty and Court | Dreamland and Elfwood Citizens | Other Characters

 - Kick the Dog: When Bean fails to execute Gwen (a harmless old lady), he cheerfully tells her she's not just a quitter and a failure, but also a loser, then proceeds to taunt her about it.

-- Never Heard That One Before: He cracks a beheading joke before going to work, then tells Bean she'll hear all of those in the first fifteen minutes of the job.Stan: (cheerfully) Then it's basically just human tragedy.
+- Never Heard That One Before: He cracks a joke that he'll "beheading to work", then tells Bean she'll hear all of those in the first fifteen minutes of the job.Stan: (cheerfully) Then it's basically just human tragedy.

 - Pet the Dog: He secretly allows Bean, Elfo, and Luci to escape from their cell in the dungeon and avoid their pending executions, because his wife Bunty loves Bean like a daughter and believes she's innocent of the crimes she's been charged with.